I Am Sober App

 • Do you have new information about an AA meeting?
 Please let us know!

-Mount Hope, West Virginia AA meetings
+Mount Hope, West Virginia AA Meetings

 Mount Hope is a city in Fayette County, West Virginia.
 If you are in addiction recovery and you live or work in Fayette County, you may be interested in finding AA meetings in Mount Hope listed on our online directory of AA meetings.
 Newcomers to the West Virginia Alcoholics Anonymous (AA) program may want to know how AA helps a person get sober.
 The Alcoholics Anonymous program is a fellowship comprised of those who want to stop drinking and stay sober long-term.
 An AA member shares their common problems and recovery stories with newcomers and other AA members.
 These shared experiences help those new to the AA program by helping other group members identifying with similar circumstances.
 This allows a person newly in recovery to begin breaking down denial and defenses.
 The primary tool that enables a recovering person to get sober is the 12-Steps of Alcoholics Anonymous.
 These Steps are considered a spiritual set of principles to be applied to a person’s everyday life.
 Working the steps and a sponsor (an AA mentor) helps a recovering person learn how to live a satisfying life, free of the compulsion to use substances.
 The Big Book of Alcoholics Anonymous is the primary text used in AA.
 The book serves as a tool for how to work the 12-Steps.
 AA’s Big Book also has many stories of how the early founders and others in AA were able to get and stay sober.